The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 Why enterprise positioning worked:

-Larger companies value strategic expertise over execution.
-They have teams to execute.
-They lack strategic direction.
+Larger companies value strategic expertise over execution because they already have teams to execute and lack clear strategic direction.

 Time investment: